KedarDev/Mr.FullStack/README.md

 <br>

-9. Open the terminal and navigate to `Mrfullstack-Backend` run the mvn command to start the backend, insure that the backend is started before the Frontend
+9. Open the terminal and navigate to `Mrfullstack\Backend` run the mvn command to start the backend, insure that the backend is started before the Frontend

    ```sh